Bananasplit4327/Robotics-Team-3/README.md

 * Works on the the mechanical systems of the the robot as well as chassis and drivetrain
 * Coordinates with the strategist to decide on alliances and match plans

-# Evan| Builder/Electrical Engineer/Scouting Lead
+# Dokhu| Builder/Electrical Engineer/Scouting Lead
 * Manages data collection on opposing teams during competitions.
 * Analyzes data to help develop match strategies.
 * Coordinates with the strategist to decide on alliances and match plans.